carlsborg/dust/docs/create_cluster.md

 **Placement groups**:

-You can create a placement group and launch this cluter in it, with the flag *use_placement_group*
+You can create a placement group and launch this cluster in it, with the flag *use_placement_group*

 ```
 cloud: